Christina's Husband and Kid Opening Presents

-But it could be a business design problem — and THAT changes everything about how you solve it.
+It was a business design problem.
+And that changes everything about how you solve it.

-The Real Problem: When Business Design Bleeds Into Life
+The Real Problem: When Business Design Creates the Chaos

-Let's talk about what's actually happening here — because it's often not what most business advice addresses.
+Let's talk about what's actually happening when business stress bleeds into your relationships — because it's often not what conventional wisdom addresses.

-The conventional wisdom says you need better boundaries… "Leave work at work."
+The standard advice says you need better boundaries.
+"Leave work at work."
 "Be present when you're with family."
 "Create work-life balance."

 That's advice designed for people with jobs, not entrepreneurs building businesses.